 High school graduation is an exciting time, representing the transition of a child to a young adult.
 Universities are visited, career choices determined, and a new independence from family begins.

 For a student with intellectual and developmental disabilities (IDD), the path is much different.
 Aging out of the public-school transition program at 21 begins a time of loss and uncertainty.
-While their classmates pursue additional education and job opportunities most young men and women with IDD simply go home.
+While their classmates pursue additional education and job opportunities, most young men and women with IDD simply go home.
 Although home may be a warm and loving environment, the availability of stimulating engagement is very limited.
-This inherent isolation frequently results in a loss of communication and social kills.
+This inherent isolation frequently results in a loss of communication and social skills.

 The transition is difficult for parents as well.
 Caring for their child full-time while they work or help with their aging parents is exceptionally difficult.
 There is also a financial burden.
 Whereas part-time jobs and student loans allow non-disabled graduates to pursue post-secondary education, these are not options for individuals with IDD.
 Some adults with IDD do receive public-funded benefits, but many do not.
 And although benefits are helpful, they only provide approximately 25% of the funds required for a quality program.